remoflury/linkli/README.md

 # Linkli

 This project is a simple link shortener.
-It is built with SvelteKit and uses Pocketbase as a database.
+It is built with SvelteKit and uses a plain mysql db.

 ## Installation